chl781/GraphLaplacianCLT/README.md

 # GraphLaplacianCLT
-This repo provides code for the Eigenvalue of the graph Laplacian CLT.
-The test code for the extension operator is available at .
-The data generation and visualization are available at .
-The numerical method for computing the correlation and covariance matrix of eigenvalues is available.
+This repo provides code for the Eigenvalue of the graph Laplacian CLT; the paper is available at [https://arxiv.org/abs/2507.18803](https://arxiv.org/abs/2507.18803).
+The test code for the extension operator is available at ExtensionFunction/.
+The data generation and visualization are available at DataGeneration/.
+The numerical method for computing the correlation and covariance matrix of eigenvalues is available at NumericalComputationForVariance/.